KSCF Working To Stop Child Trafficking in India

 Kailash Satyarthi Children’s Foundation (KSCF) founded by Nobel Peace Laureate Kailash Satyarthi is a leader in child protection and child development.
-We initiated a Campaign Against Ending Child Trafficking & Child Rape.
+Being a Best Child Trafficking NGO, We initiated a Campaign Against Ending Child Rape & Child Trafficking in India.

 We engage, inspire and mobilise people from diverse backgrounds to build a child-friendly world Building on Mr. Satyarthi’s path breaking work of 40 years on promoting child education, KSCF works in partnership with multi-stakeholders both at the grassroots and global level, with governments, businesses, civil society, communities, and children.